nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

  This is done by calling the methods `parseIndexes` of `ParserUtil`.
 4. If the indexes are valid, a `DoneCommand` object will be returned, which takes in `parsedIndexes` of type `List<Index>` containing `Index` `1` and  `3`.
 5. There is a return call to `LogicManager` which then calls the overridden `execute` method of `DoneCommand`.
-6. The `execute` method calls method `getFilteredAssignmentList()` of `model` to obtain `List<Assignment>` `lastShownList`
-7. The static method `checkForDuplicatedIndexes` of `CommandLogic` is then called to check for duplicated indexes.
+6. The static method `checkForDuplicatedIndexes` of `CommandLogic` is called to check for duplicated indexes.
-8. The static method `checkForInvalidIndexes` of  the `CommandLogic` is then called to check for any indexes not found in the displayed assignment list.
+7. The static method `checkForInvalidIndexes` of  the `CommandLogic` is then called to check for any indexes not found in the displayed assignment list.
-9. For each `Index` in `List<Index>`, the assignment in the displayed assignment list corresponding to that index, `assignmentToMarkDone` will be retrieved by calling the `get` method.
+8. For each `Index` in `List<Index>`, the assignment in the displayed assignment list corresponding to that index, `assignmentToMarkDone` will be retrieved by calling the `get` method.
-10. For each assignment, a new assignment `assignmentMarkedDone` will be created by calling `createAssignmentMarkedDone` with `assignmentToMarkDone`.
+9. For each assignment, a new assignment `assignmentMarkedDone` will be created by calling `createAssignmentMarkedDone` with `assignmentToMarkDone`.
-11. `setAssignment` method of `model` will be called to replace `assignmentToMarkDone` with `assignmentMarkedDone`.
+10. `setAssignment` method of `model` will be called to replace `assignmentToMarkDone` with `assignmentMarkedDone`.
-12. Next, `assignmentToMarkDone` will be added to `List<Assignment>`, `assignmentsToMarkDone`.
+11. Next, `assignmentToMarkDone` will be added to `List<Assignment>`, `assignmentsToMarkDone`.
-13. The loop from step 8 - 11 terminates after 2 times in this case.
+12. Since there are only 2 indexes, the loop from step 8 - 11 terminates after 2 times.
-14. The `execute` method returns a `CommandResult` object containing the `assignmentsToMarkDone` list.
+13. The `execute` method returns a `CommandResult` object containing the `assignmentsToMarkDone` list.

 Given below is the sequence diagram for the interactions within `LogicManager` for the `execute ("done 1 3")` API call.